 DailySocial noted in its annual fintech report that East Ventures has been the most active investor in the Indonesian fintech sector in 2016, with almost half of announced funding rounds involving the company.

-East Ventures has 80 active portfolio in Southeast Asia with more than 70 per cent of them claimed to have received follow-on funding.
-Its most notable portfolio includes Tokopedia and Traveloka, which are often believed to be the region’s next unicorns.
+East Ventures has 80 companies in its active portfolio in Southeast Asia, with more than 70 per cent of these claiming to have received follow-on funding.
+Apart from Indonesia, it is also active in Singapore, Malaysia, Thailand, and Japan.
+The company’s most notable portfolio includes Tokopedia and Traveloka, which are often believed to be the region’s next unicorns.

 It also operates the coworking space EV Hive in South Jakarta and BSD City.